digbmc/dssf-syll/_weeks/01-intro.md

 ### 3:30 PM  HTML/CSS Sandbox

 ### 4:30 PM Reflections
+- Fill out a [feedback form](https://forms.office.com/pages/responsepage.aspx?id=exFLyWNh_UeT-LgAGASub4wlUZ3jbc9BsV9nUYfQm7BUNEdVUUxVSzNaN0ZOUzNQMlg4U01PS1RBNS4u) about the accessibility basics lesson that you attended today.
+(You are the user testers for this lesson!)
 - What went well?
 - What was challenging?
 - What questions do you still have / What will you do to improve tomorrow?